Outside of family, the government is the best place to turn if you need money now that you don’t have to pay back.

 Household Size

 Claiming additional dependents is helpful if you need money today that you don’t have to repay.
-The government calculates the PFL based on the household size based on what you plan to declare on your next tax return, not what you filed last year.
+The government calculates the PFL based on the household size and what you plan to declare on your next tax return, not what you filed last year.

 Review the government household estimating requirements to avoid unnecessary delays or denials caused by omitting eligible family members such as adult children with disabilities, full-time students, and more.